How to License an Ames Patent or Patent Application

-A legal document granting intellectual property rights to a pre-determined number of recipients (more than one) for a specific field of use or geographic area.
-This is also referred to as a Field of Use license.
+A legal document granting intellectual property rights to recipients (more than one) for a specific field of use or geographic area.

 Applying for a License:

 NASA owns over 1,000 patents and patent applications that protect inventions in hundreds of different subject matter categories.
-NASA makes these inventions available to industry through its Patent Licensing Program, which is administered by the NASA Office of the General Counsel, NASA Headquarters, Washington, D.C.
+NASA makes these inventions available to industry through its Patent Licensing Program, which is administered by the Technology Transfer Program Executive, NASA Headquarters, Washington, D.C.

 All NASA licenses are individually negotiated with the prospective licensee, and each license contains terms concerning transfer (practical application), license duration, royalties, and periodic reporting.
 NASA patent licenses may be exclusive, partially exclusive, or nonexclusive.

 To apply for a license on a NASA Ames patent, please send us a letter providing the following information:

 The identity of the particular invention: either the patent application serial number, the patent number, or the NASA case number.
 When possible, include the title of the invention and patent issue date.

 Identify the type of license being applied for (e.g. exclusive, partially exclusive, or non-exclusive) and any desired limitations (e.g. field of use, geographic, etc.).

 Identify the applicant.
 Provide the name and address of the person, company or organization applying for the license, citizenship, place of incorporation and the name of the parent corporation.

 List the name, address, and telephone number of the applicant's representative with whom NASA should correspond and negotiate.
 The representative must have authority to conduct licensing negotiations for the applicant.